-As set forth in the Group 42-BLR Group Consent Solicitation and related materials filed with the SEC, the Group 42-BLR Group is soliciting your consents in favor of the following proposals (collectively, the "Group 42-BLR Group Consent Proposals") to:

-- (1) repeal any provision of the Second Amended and Restated Bylaws of the Company (the "Bylaws") in effect at the time this proposal becomes effective, including any amendments thereto, that was not included in the Bylaws that were in effect on September 26, 2015 and were filed with the SEC on September 28, 2015 (the "Bylaw Restoration Proposal"); - (2) remove without cause four members of the Board, Frederick W. Brazelton, James B. Jennings, John J. Myers, Jr. and Steven J. Pully, including any person (other than those elected by the Group 42-BLR Group Consent Solicitation) elected or appointed to the Board to fill any vacancy on the Board or any newly-created directorships after November 6, 2015 and prior to the time that any of the actions proposed to be taken by the Group 42-BLR Group Consent Solicitation become effective (the "Removal Proposal"); - (3) amend Article III, Section 2 of the Bylaws to provide that any vacancies on the Board resulting from the removal of directors by the stockholders of the Company shall be filled exclusively by the stockholders of the Company (the "Vacancy Proposal"); - (4) amend Article III, Section 1 of the Bylaws to fix the size of the Board at seven members (the "Board Size Proposal"); and

-(5) elect the Group 42-BLR Group's four nominees, Pete J. Dickerson, Michael Keane, Bradley L. Radoff and Joshua E. Schechter (the "Group 42-BLR Group Nominees"), to serve as directors of VAALCO (or, if any such nominee is unable or unwilling to serve as a director of the Company, any other person designated as a nominee by the remaining nominee or nominees) (the "Election Proposal").
+As you may be aware, Group 42, Inc. ("Group 42"), Paul A. Bell, BLR Partners LP, BLRPart, LP, BLRGP Inc., Fondren Management, LP, FMLP Inc., The Radoff Family Foundation, Bradley L. Radoff and the Group 42 Nominees listed below (collectively, the "Group 42-BLR Group") have requested a solicitation of written stockholder consents (the "Group 42 Consent Solicitation") and filed a preliminary consent solicitation statement on Schedule 14A with the Securities and Exchange Commission.
+Through the Group 42 Consent Solicitation, the Group 42-BLR Group has asked you to turn over control of your Board and the Company by asking you to remove three of the six directors whom you elected five months ago on June 3, 2015, at the Company's 2015 Annual Meeting of stockholders, and to remove Mr. Steven J. Pully who was added to your Board on July 31, 2015, and to replace these four directors with a slate of nominees picked by the Group 42-BLR Group, including two principals of the Group 42-BLR Group.
+Specifically, the Group 42-BLR Group has asked you to: (i) repeal any provision of the Second Amended and Restated Bylaws of the Company (the "Bylaws") in effect at the time this proposal becomes effective, including any amendments thereto, that was not included in the Bylaws that were in effect on September 26, 2015 and were filed with the Securities and Exchange Commission ("SEC") on September 28, 2015 (the "Bylaw Restoration Proposal"); (ii) remove without cause four members of the Board, Frederick W. Brazelton, James B. Jennings, John J. Myers, Jr. and Steven J. Pully, including any person (other than those elected by the Group 42 Consent Solicitation) elected or appointed to the Board to fill any vacancy on the Board or any newly-created directorships after November 6, 2015 and prior to the time that any of the actions proposed to be taken by the group 42-BLR Group become effective (the "Removal Proposal"); (iii) amend Article III, Section 2 of the Bylaws to provide that any vacancies on the Board resulting from the removal of members (the "Board Size Proposal"); and (v) elect four nominees, Pete J. Dickerson, Michael Keane, Bradley L. Radoff and Joshua E. Schechter (the "Nominees"), to serve as directors of VAALCO (or, if any such nominee is unable or unwilling to serve as a director of the Company, any other person designated as a nominee by the remaining nominee or nominees) (the "Election Proposal").